 For further reading, Sussex Community NHS Foundation Trust has collated some excellent COVID recovery strategies on its Rehabilitation Resources page.

 Since this article was first published, a NICE guideline titled "COVID-19 rapid guideline: managing the long-term effects of COVID-19" was published online.
-It's a lengthy and continually evolving document intended for health and care practitioners, health and care staff involved in planning and delivering services and commissioners - which will hopefully lead to an improvement in the treatments and recommendations given to long COVID sufferers.
-A recent article in The Lancet said that while the guideline is welcomed, "certain gaps are evident and it will be crucial to fill them as soon as possible".
-The article also gives an idea of the scale of the long COVID problem:
+It's a lengthy and evolving document intended for health and care practitioners, health and care staff involved in planning and delivering services and commissioners - which will hopefully lead to an improvement in the treatments and recommendations given to long COVID sufferers.
+An article in The Lancet at the time said that while the guideline is welcomed, "certain gaps are evident and it will be crucial to fill them as soon as possible".

 Here are a selection of comments from readers that we've had across the site and social media: